 517 S Lamar Blvd

-As far as original bike shops in Austin go, Bicycle Sport Shop is one that should not be understated.
-The locally-owned, Barton Springs-based shop has been supplying Austin with bikes since all the way back in 1983.
-In addition to offering friendly service and extensive parts for sale, Bicycle Sport Shop is something of a force for good in the fight for cycling advocacy in Austin.
+As far as original bike shops in Austin go, Trek (formally Bicycle Sport Shop) is one that should not be understated.
+The Barton Springs-based shop has been supplying Austin with bikes since all the way back in 1983.
+In addition to offering friendly service and extensive parts for sale, Trek is something of a force for good in the fight for cycling advocacy in Austin.
 Come see for yourself why they're such an important part of cycling culture in Austin.

 5015 Duval St